hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Communication-Protocols/SPI.md

 *Note:* When *SS* is driven high for a `Slave`, its *MISO* physical-pin goes into high-impedance state.
 ### Physical Implementation
 ---
-Usually, *SPI* module circuitry is as shown below.
+Usually, *SPI* module circuitry is implemented using a shift register, as shown below.

 ![[SPI-Module-Circuitry.jpg|600]]